Michael Beauchamp (President)

 First Started Polo: Palmerston North Girls High School

 Ali’s passion for polo began as a 14 year old at high school.
 After a slow start (learning to roll took a year!) she soon learned to paddle in a straight line / while catching a ball almost out of arms reach / while railing against a tackle / all the while looking for her next pass.
 In fact, it’s that complex nature of the sport, as well as the fast paced action that Ali loves about the sport.
 With great support through Kiwi Canoe Polo club, she was selected for the Women’s national team at 19.
 After almost 10 years in the national team, Ali is now retired from international competition but still loves playing local polo and the National League series.
-Ali is a Chartered Accountant and is currently the Group Financial Accountant at Kathmandu.
-Prior to this she worked for KPMG.
+Ali is a Chartered Accountant and is currently the Commercial Analyst for Bostock NZ.
+Previously, Group Financial Accountant at Kathmandu, and auditor with KPMG.

 Polo involvement: World Champs 2002, 2004, 2006 (c), 2008 (c), 2010 (c) World Games 2005, 2009 (c) Oceania Champs 2003, 2005, 2007 (c)